teal-language/tl/docs/examples/README.rst

         Info Wrote files/tlconfig.lua

-Cyan has created a configuration file (tlconfig) and two directories.
+Cyan has created a configuration file (``tlconfig``) and two directories.
+This is the standard project layout.

 ::